Ashburton (Vic.)

 Employment performance in Ashburton has been broadly consistent with national averages

-Employment opportunities locally may be limited as indicated by Census data.
+Limited local employment opportunities are indicated by Census data on working population vs resident population.
 Over the year to September 2025, employment increased by 3.6%, labour force by 2.9%, reducing unemployment by 0.7 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.0% and a 0.3 percentage point increase in unemployment.
-State-level data (VIC) to 25-Nov shows employment grew by 1.13% year-on-year with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national growth at 6.6% over five years and 13.7% over ten years, but local projections suggest Ashburton's employment should increase by 7.1% over five years and 14.5% over ten years based on its current employment mix.
+In comparison, Greater Melbourne had employment growth of 3.0%, labour force growth of 3.3%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ashburton's employment mix suggests local employment should increase by 7.1% over five years and 14.5% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment